 You may also find them in Creative industries, including publishing houses (newspapers, books, magazines), design institutes, public relations firms, and entertainment and media companies.

-After gaining an experience of 4 to 5 years in a mid-level to the senior-level role, Art Directors can advance to senior art director jobs for future promotions.
+After gaining an experience of 4 to 5 years in a mid-level to senior-level role, Art Directors can advance to senior art director jobs for future promotions.

 7. Working Conditions For An Art Director